 View the Split Rear Axle Boot Installation page

-From time to time, the subject of the split rear axle cuff (rubber split boot) comes up in discussion on the International Ponton Owners Group (IPOG) mailing list.
-It was included here — to supplement the already existing information on the site.
+Occasionally, the topic of the split rear axle cuff (rubber split boot) comes up in discussion on the International Ponton Owners Group (IPOG) forum.
+It was included here – to supplement the already existing information on the site.